isc-projects/stork/doc/usage.rst

 the page where all monitored machines are listed), click on the ``Action`` button for the selected machine, and choose the ``Dump Troubleshooting Data`` option.
 Alternatively, navigate to the selected machine's page and click on the ``Dump Troubleshooting Data`` button at the bottom of the page.
-In both cases, the Stork Server will automatically gather useful diagnostics information and offer it for download as a ``tar.gz`` file.
-The downloaded package contains configurations, log tails, ``Stork Server`` settings, warning and error-level events, etc.
+In both cases, the Stork server will automatically gather useful diagnostics information and offer it for download as a ``tar.gz`` file.
+The downloaded package contains configurations, log tails, ``stork-server`` settings, warning and error-level events, etc.

 ..note: